Do you enjoy growing a vegetable garden? What about growing beautiful flowers all around your yard?

 However, you can change up how you water your garden to avoid this issue altogether.
 If you decide to use soaker hoses or an irrigation system, the foliage shouldn’t get wet.

-With this, comes a greater window of opportunity to water your garden at night without risk of harming it.
+With this, comes a greater window of opportunity to water your garden at night without the risk of harming it.

 Do what you can within your budget, but keep in mind how to water thoroughly and when the appropriate time is.